 Start reading from any of the interesting topics, for instance, if you find interesting to study The Panchayati Raj, start reading from there.
 It would be beneficial for you if you prepare notes along with reading itself.

-From the book itself you can practice many questions.
+From the book itself, you can practice many questions.
 Apart from these, try to practice previous years prelims questions as well as taking test series is also highly advantageous.
 This will enable you to come across various tricky questions and a short revision of what you have studied.

 Revision and correlation(R)

 This is the inevitable part of your study process.
 Re-Read whatever you read previously.
 Moreover, correlate your polity topics with daily news.
 For example, you came across news regarding Jammu and Kashmir issue, correlate it with article 370, that deals with autonomy and special provision for Jammu and Kashmir.
-By linking these topics and current issues you can automatically memorize various articles in the constitution
+By linking these topics and current issues you can automatically memorise various articles in the constitution

-What makes polity different from other subjects?
+What makes Polity different from other Subjects?

 - Easy to study.

-- Only less number of books to refer.
+- Only fewer books to refer.

 - Direct questions are asked

 Indian Polity Books and Sources